 So without further ado, here are my lightweight packable backpack top picks:

-This is the one for me.
-It has the best balance of features and minimalism I can find.
-Other packs with similar features can weigh twice as much!
-Plus, extra points for being mostly recycled.
+This pack was my favorite for a while, as it has a good balance of features and minimalism.
+Other packs with similar features can weigh twice as much.
+Plus, it gets extra points for being mostly recycled.